iNavFlight/inav/docs/OSD Joystick.md

 ![alt text](/docs/assets/images/ledpinpwmfilter.png  "led pin pwm filter")

-*Note that there is ~1 second LOW pulse on FC boot, which can be sensed by some cameras as ENTER key*.

 # Example PCB layout (SMD components)

 RC Filter can be soldered on a small piece of PCB: